-Gallagher authored The Politics of Verification (John Hopkins, 1999) and edited Arms Control: New Approaches to Theory and Policy (Frank Cass, 1998).
+Dr. Gallagher is the author of The Politics of Verification (Johns Hopkins University Press, 1999), and the editor of Arms Control: New Approaches to Theory and Policy (Frank Cass, 1998).
 She has co-authored three monographs: Comprehensive Nuclear Material Accounting: A Proposal to Reduce Global Nuclear Risk (2014); Reconsidering the Rules for Space Security (2008); and Controlling Dangerous Pathogens (2007).
-She has conducted a series of studies about U.S. and Iranian public opinion on the 2015 nuclear deal, and written numerous policy reports, articles, and op eds.
-She won the University of Maryland’s 2015 Research Communication Impact Award, and its Outstanding Invention of 2016 award for her development, with Charles Harry, of a cybersecurity risk analysis framework.
+With Iranian and American colleagues, Dr. Gallagher has fielded a series of surveys of Iranian public opinion about the 2015 nuclear deal, domestic politics, and regional security.
+She has also written numerous policy reports, articles, and op eds.
+Dr. Gallagher won the University of Maryland’s 2015 Research Communication Impact Award for work on the Iranian nuclear agreement, and the Outstanding Invention of 2016 award for her development, with Charles Harry, of a cybersecurity risk analysis framework.